The Martlet

+Publication

+The Martlet is the only general-interest campus newspaper at the University of Victoria.
+It regularly reports on UVic Board of Governors and Senate meetings, as well as University of Victoria Students' Society Board meetings and elections.
 The free printed monthly newspaper is distributed around the UVic campus and various locations around greater Victoria.
 It produces an online edition every two weeks during the school year, and occasionally produces breaking news.

-The Martlet Publishing Society is a non-profit society governed by a volunteer-run, five-position board of directors.
-All staff, paid or otherwise, must answer to the board, and all students may attend board meetings.

-There are about 10 employees on the payroll, with significant work, including copy-editing, photography, and writing, done by student volunteers.
-The Editor-in-Chief and Operations Manager are full-time employees.

-The Martlet is the only general-interest campus newspaper at the University of Victoria.
-It regularly reports on UVic Board of Governors and Senate meetings, as well as University of Victoria Students' Society Board meetings and elections.

 The Martlet has a wide circulation and can be found in coffee shops, theatres, grocery stores, offices, and street corners throughout Victoria, British Columbia.
 The newspaper maintains its strong editorial line and commitment to politics and activism.